 Interestingly, Don’t Lose Your Head and the next one, Follow That Camel, were the only films of the popular British series not to use the “Carry On” prefix.
 The film was also the first one to be produced by The Rank Organisation, as I explained in my article on Carry On Screaming.
 Rank didn’t want to use the prefix for legal reasons, but especially because it had initially been used by a rival production company.
 However, Peter Rogers and the co-production team managed for the film to become part of the series even if the “Carry On” prefix wasn’t used.
 (1) Maybe that’s another reason why it’s the most well-known Carry On!

 Don’t Lose Your Head is much more than swords and big dresses.
-First of all, it includes many names referring to the French vocabulary: Citizen Bidet (a bidet is used in French bathrooms used to wash your bottom); The Duke de Pommefrite; Château Neuf (Châteauneuf-du-Pape is a commune in France better known for its wine production), and Citizen Camembert refers to the famous cheese.
-I also believe it’s a humoristic reflection of Citizen Kane!
-As a matter of fact, it’s mostly that part of the name that made me laugh.
+First of all, it includes many names referring to the French vocabulary: Citizen Bidet (a bidet is used in French bathrooms for washing bottoms); The Duke de Pommefrite; Château Neuf (Châteauneuf-du-Pape is a commune in France better known for its wine production), and Citizen Camembert refers to the famous cheese.
+I also believe it’s a humoristic allusion to Citizen Kane!

 Citizen Camembert vs. Citizen Kane!